globewalldesk/Mastermind/planning.md

 five) of these evaluation pegs.
 These will be displayed with black first, then white.
 After that, a "hole" jpg will be shown.

-- [ ] Each old guess is displayed on its own row.
+- [x] Each old guess is displayed on its own row.
-  - [ ] Iterate each guess.
+  - [x] Iterate each guess.
-  - [ ] Iterate each old peg.
+  - [x] Iterate each old peg.
-  - [ ] Iterate result pegs.
+  - [x] Iterate result pegs.
-- [ ] Make sure the logic does not depend on precisely three pegs, but gets this from gamehash.codelength.
-But, note, it's OK if the design doesn't support more than three guesses yet.
+- [x] Make sure the logic does not depend on precisely three pegs, but gets this from gamehash.codelength.
--

-### Winning
+### Winning and Losing

+Winning actually will require showing the covered up, then uncovered.
+This requires a new design for the covered-up solution.
+In addition, there will have to be some snazzy way to tell the user that he's won, and to invite a new game (and to ensure that the user can't continue guessing after winning).
+Finally, the user will have to be able to lose!

+### Final Improvements
+- [ ] Show link-style hand when hovering an active peg.
+- [ ] Different users use different sessions.
+- [ ] Add integration tests!
+- [ ] Show (always in the same place) color choices when the user hovers an active peg.
+- [ ] Add two new colors for four-peg game.
+- [ ] Add empty holes to the results board.
+- [ ] Restrict number of turns; put turn numbers next to each.
+- [ ] Add a collapsible instruction bubble.
+Save collapsed state in session as necessary.
+- [ ] Enable the user to choose between 3 and 4 rows, and to start a new game.
+- [ ] Move name, copyright, etc., to <footer> as practice for that.
+- [ ] Add column info for Bootstrap.
+- [ ] Check your resources that all needed HTML tags etc. are there; validate.
+- [ ] Add everything you've learned to SuperMemo.
+- [ ] Refactor everything.